 Experience.
-Over 70,000 people participated in US clinical trials prior to approval of the current COVID-19 vaccines, and according to a March 28 statement by the CDC, more than 93.6 million people have received at least one dose of a Covid-19 vaccine, including about 51.6 million people who have been fully vaccinated by Johnson & Johnson’s single-dose vaccine or the two-dose series made by Pfizer-BioNTech and Moderna.
+Over 110,000 people participated in US clinical trials prior to approval of the current COVID-19 vaccines, and according to a March 28 statement by the CDC, more than 93.6 million people have received at least one dose of a Covid-19 vaccine, including about 51.6 million people who have been fully vaccinated by Johnson & Johnson’s single-dose vaccine or the two-dose series made by Pfizer-BioNTech and Moderna.
 More than 120 million people worldwide have safely received them since approval.

 Safety has been demonstrated across a broad range of the population, including different ages, races, and ethnicities, as well as those with different medical conditions.

 WHERE CAN I GET THE VACCINE?

 Get your vaccine when you qualify and wherever it is available to you.
 Check with your local county and state health department for more information.
 New mass vaccination sites are opening up throughout the country every day and some local and state health departments are delivering vaccines straight to communities through mobile units and pop-up vaccine sites.

-CURRENTLY THERE ARE TWO VACCINES AVAILABLE; WHICH ONE SHOULD I TAKE?
+CURRENTLY THERE ARE THREE VACCINES AVAILABLE; WHICH ONE SHOULD I TAKE?